Destinations » Asia » Far East »

-Isolated from the world, the people became very defensive fighters, needing to be
+Isolated from the world, the people became very accomplished fighters, needing to

 lived off the seas.
-This defense and isolation left technology and progress behind
+This defense and isolation held technology and progress away

-as outside contact was viewed as a threat and much of the world moved forward as
+as outside contact was viewed as a threat; as much of the world moved forward, the

-the islands that now make up the Philippines were left behind.
-Trust was limited
+islands that now make up the Philippines were left behind.
+Trust was limited to

 The flag of the Philippines includes